-This article explores the psychology of negative incentives, their role in team dynamics, and how platforms like Spinify can harness their power to boost employee performance without sacrificing morale or well-being.
+This article will explore the psychology of negative incentives, their role in team dynamics, and how platforms like Spinify can harness their power to boost employee performance without sacrificing morale or well-being.

 Key Concept